shady831213/shady831213/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Picocom
-- 🌱 I’m currently learning Theory of Computation
+- 🌱 I’m currently learning Theory of Computation, Category Theory
 - 😄 Just for fun!

 <a href="https://www.linkedin.com/in/旸-李-727095120">